Ayolland/ayolland.github.io/src/content.md

 ### <a name="web">Web Work through Corporate 3 Design</a>

-I currently work as a full-stack web developer at C3D, working with designers to bring clients' visions to life, with an emphasis on responsive design.
+I work as a full-stack web developer at C3D, working with designers to bring clients' visions to life, with an emphasis on responsive design.

 * [Methodist Heath System 2016 Brand Site](http://bestcare.org/tmoc2016/)
 * [Omaha Eppley Airfield Website](https://www.flyoma.com)